tarting/pysotope/README.md

 spec = pst.read_json('pysotope/spec/Cr-reduction-scheme-data_only.json')
 ```

-Read the data such that each cycle represented as a list, np.array, or pd.Series
+Read the data such that each cycle represented as a list, numpy.array, or
-of float values in a dictionary containing the key 'CYCLES'.
-Given an
+pd.Series of float values in a dictionary containing the key 'CYCLES'.
-excel sheet, csv or pandas dataframe of the format:
+Given an excel sheet, csv or pandas dataframe of the format:

 | Index | m49 | m50 | m51 | m52 | m53 | m54 | m56 |
 | ----: | --: | --: | --: | --: | --: | --: | --: |